mb-tousif/Backend_09/README.md

 # This project is for Painting Booking and Management Service

 ## Description
-<p>This <em>Painting Booking and Management Service</em> is a backend boilerplate for Node.js, Express.js, and Prisma ORM.
-It is a comprehensive online platform backend project that allows users to book services and manage their bookings.
-It is built with Node.js, Express.js, and Prisma ORM.
-It also includes authentication, authorization, and role-based access control.</p>
+<p>This <em>Painting Booking and Management Service</em> is a backend project by Node.js, Express.js, and Prisma ORM.
+It is a comprehensive online platform backend that allows users to book services and manage their cart, bookings, notifications, payments.</p>

 ### This project [Live Site](https://painting-service-roan.vercel.app/)